kathleenlan/dominion/README.md

 The board always includes piles of Provinces, Duchies, Estates, Curses, Golds, Silvers, and Coppers, as well as 10 randomly selected Kingdom cards.
 Some Kingdom cards require additional card piles for setup.
-More complex boards can include over 30 different kinds of cards!

 There is a Trash pile that is shared for all players.
 Cards in the Trash pile are not part of any player's deck. (i.e. They can't be drawn) There are cards